Thieves steal trailer used to help Indy’s homeless population

-INDIANAPOLIS — Thieves target a local non-profit whose mission is to help those struggling on Indy’s streets.
+INDIANAPOLIS — Thieves targeted a local non-profit whose mission is to help those struggling on Indy’s streets.

 PourHouse is an outreach program that connects homeless people with shelter.
 Over the weekend, someone stole one of PourHouse’s trailers.